 - 1. Reviewing the listed primary data sources, and if necessary, contacting the responsible agencies for clarifications on project status. - 2.
-Compiling relevant data and comparing for changes from previous years. - 3.
-Reviewing locations of subsidence reversal projects to assess if they are located on islands listed in this measure (Figure 1 and Appendix 2).
-Projects on other islands not included in this metric, may be reported under PM 5.2 "Subsidence Reversal and Carbon Sequestration." - 4.
-Calculating annual acreage of subsidence reversal projects showing a comparison over time, and gathering information about vertical elevation changes if available. - 5.
-Displaying project locations on a map. - 6.
-Disclosing alternative or additional data sources used by including them on the Performance Measures Dashboard.
+Compiling relevant data and comparing for changes from previous years. - Reviewing locations of subsidence reversal projects to assess if they are located on islands listed in this measure (Figure 1 and Appendix 2).
+Projects on other islands not included in this metric, may be reported under PM 5.2 "Subsidence Reversal and Carbon Sequestration." - Calculating annual acreage of subsidence reversal projects showing a comparison over time and gathering information about vertical elevation changes if available. - 5.
+Displaying project locations on a map.

+6. Disclosing alternative or additional data sources used by including them on the Performance Measures Dashboard.

-Every five years through 2050, Council staff will update the status of this performance measure by:
+Every five years, Council staff will update the status of this performance measure by:

-The Council will review subsidence reversal project publications, reports, and presentations related to project performance for site-specific accretion rates.
-Vertical land accretion rates will be reported as a long-term average.
+- Reviewing subsidence reversal project publications, reports, and presentations related to project performance for site-specific accretion rates.
+Vertical land accretion rates will be reported as a long-term average. - Reviewing projects to determine if they reached intertidal elevations and have become tidally connected.
+Once that occurs, staff will no longer track vertical accretion in that project.